-I love to use dry shampoo to freshen up my mane after a long flight so that I can hit the ground running wherever I land.
+I love to use dry shampoo to freshen up my mane after a long flight so I can hit the ground running when I land.

-It’s also great for those days when you wake up late and don’t have time to shower and style your hair.
+It’s is also great for those days when I wake up late and don’t have time to wash and style my hair.

-In short, dry shampoo is a dream-come-true hair product for traveling.
+In short, dry shampoo is a dream-come-true hair product, especially when traveling.